 All students in grades K-6 will receive a report card for each of the four quarters.
-Report cards will be sent home five school days following the last day of each grading period.
+Report cards will be sent home five days following the last day of each grading period.
 As you examine your child's report card, remember that all grade levels provide flexible grouping in math and reading.
 The card may indicate that your child is performing below, at, or above his/her grade placement.
 Please consider this information along with the grades.
 For example, two third graders receive a "B" in math.
 One student may be in a target group placement while the other may be in an average placement.
 Report cards also include a space for citizenship.

-Students in first through sixth will receive a citizenship grade each grading period.
-Citizenship grades reflect overall behavior displayed in the classroom, lunch, recess, special class, bus, athletic events, and any other times in which students are under the supervision of North Miami Elementary School.
-Citizenship grades count toward scholarship awards.
-Citizenship grades are based upon:
+Students in grades 1-6 will receive a citizenship grade each grading period.
+This grade will count toward scholarship awards.
+Citizenship grades are based upon: 1) observing school and classroom rules, 2) being considerate of others, 3) respecting persons in authority, 4) accepting suggestions and criticisms, and 5) specific positive or negative behaviors that occur during each grading period.
+Citizenship grades reflect overall behavior and not only that displayed in the classroom.
+This includes lunch, recess, special class, bus, athletic events, and any other times in which students are under the supervision of North Miami Elementary School.